 Omega-3 fatty acids prevent blood vessel damages as well as reduce clumping of the platelets thus lowering blood pressure.

-Reduces Prostrate Problems
+Reduces Prostate Problems

-The lignans and omega-3 fatty acids are anti inflammatory and antioxidants and thus protect the prostrate from infection and possible cancer too.
+The lignans and omega-3 fatty acids are anti-inflammatory and antioxidants and thus protect the prostrate from infection and possible cancer too.

 Controls Cholesterol Levels